-Due to its tax-exempt status, the Foundation is not subject to U.S. federal income tax or state income tax.
 The Foundation does not expect the total amount of unrecognized tax benefits to significantly change in the next 12 months.

-The Foundation is not subject to examination by U.S. taxing authorities for years prior to 2012.
+Generally, the foundation is not subject to examination by U.S. taxing authorities for years prior to 2013.
 The Foundation is not subject to examination by Nicaraguan authorities for any year prior to 2010.

 If the Foundation were to recognize interest and penalties related to unrecognized tax benefits, these would be recorded as interest and income tax expense, respectively.
-The Foundation has no amounts accrued for interest or penalties as of December 31, 2015 and 2014.
+The Foundation has no amounts accrued for interest or penalties as of December 31, 2016 and 2015.

-Subsequent Events: The Foundation has evaluated subsequent events for recognition and disclosure through May 16, 2016, which is the date the financial statements were available to be issued.
+Subsequent Events: The Foundation has evaluated subsequent events for recognition and disclosure through May 15, 2017, which is the date the financial statements were available to be issued.